GoogleCloudPlatform/professional-services/tools/custom-organization-policy-library/docs/adding_cuop.md

 ```

-2. Define the Policy (YAML file):
+### 2. Define the Policy (YAML file):

 Create a new YAML file: Create a separate .yaml file in your local repository to define the policy that binds the constraint to specific projects or folders.

+#### Policy content:

-## Policy content: Include the following properties in the policy file:
+Include the following properties in the policy file:

-name: A unique name for the policy that references project ID and the previously defined constraint file (Example: custom.gkeRequireLogging).
+- *name*: A unique name for the policy that references project ID and the previously defined constraint file (Example: custom.gkeRequireLogging).
 Ensure that the rules are set to true to enforce the policies in your GCP.

 Example of a policy